Nevenall/Shift-X/System/01 Basics.md

 Quality represents the effectiveness of tools, weapons, or other resources, usually summarized by Tier. **Fine items** count as +1 bonus in quality, stacking with Tier.

-*Thorn is picking the lock to a safehouse run of a gang reknowned for Occult dealings.
+*Thorn is picking the lock to a safehouse run of a gang renowned for Occult dealings.
 Her crew is Tier I and she has fine lockpicks—so she’s effectively Tier II.
 The Occult gang is Tier III.
 Thorn is outclassed in quality, so her effect will be limited on the lock.*

 #### Scale